ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 The term _IPFS_ can refer to multiple concepts:

 - Software that implements the IPFS protocol specification (like <VueCustomTooltip label="The first implementation of IPFS, written in Go." underlined>Kubo</VueCustomTooltip>)
 - A decentralized network comprised of <VueCustomTooltip label="Computers participating in an IPFS network by running an IPFS implementation.
-Also referred to as peers" underlined>IPFS nodes</VueCustomTooltip>.
+Also referred to as peers" underlined>IPFS nodes</VueCustomTooltip> that anyone can join.
 - A modular suite of protocols and standards for organizing and moving content-addressed data.

 ### What IPFS _isn't_